Buyers beware… you are the consumer, and you have rights.

 the student received honor when the student achieved rank.
 Charging for both

-the instruction and the completion tests made one lower than a prostitute, a “Yojimbo.”
+the instruction and the completion tests made one lower than a “Yojimbo,” which

 instructor who charged for both lessons and the completion tests sold their